upb-uc4/api/hyperledger_matriculation_api.md

     - ```json
       {
         "type": "HLNotFound",
-        "title": "There is no student for the given matriculationId" }
+        "title": "There is no student for the given enrollment.id" }
       ```
-      - Description: This error is returned, if the matriculationID is not present on the ledger.
+      - Description: This error is returned, if the enrollment.id is not present on the ledger.
     - ```json
       {
         "type": "HLUnprocessableEntity",